Medical Negligence

 It was after undergoing a hysterectomy procedure at Castle Hill Hospital in East Yorkshire in March 2022 that the swab was mistakenly left in the patient.

 Such medical negligence errors are classed by the NHS as ‘Never Events’ – serious incidents which are wholly preventable.
-In this case, the error could have been avoided simply by ensuring each and every swab used during the procedure was counted, and then counted again at the end, to ensure all had been removed.
+In this case, the error could have been avoided simply by ensuring every swab used during the procedure was counted, and then counted again at the end, to ensure all had been removed.

 Wound reopened weeks after being discharged